Tommy1856/DialogueExperiment/README.md

 The aim of this project was to find a way to create a modular Dialogue system that could be easily modified and expanded later if needed.

+Check out the video on my YouTube Channel: https://youtu.be/BSTgqNqLirs